For better meetings, we need to focus on learning, not education.

 Uncovered learning further improves discovered learning by increasing the resources for active learning to include the expertise and experience available in the entire room.
 If a presenter or facilitator knows how to effectively uncover learning, they will be using the best learning model available.

 To successfully implement uncovered learning, we need to use process that, as Weinberger puts it: “improves expertise by exposing weaknesses, introducing new viewpoints, and pushing ideas into accessible form.”
 Such process is the focus of the peer conference designs and associated participation techniques that I’ve been developing and writing about here and in my books.
 Studying how to facilitate and then adopt this process is perhaps the most effective way you can improve the learning at your events.

 In 2011 I ran a two and a half hour participative techniques workshop on the last afternoon of a four-day conference.
-After we ended, a participating supplier came up to me and told me that he had made many more useful connections in that one workshop than during the 3 days preceding it.
+After we ended, a participating supplier came up to me.
+He told me that he had made many more useful connections in that one workshop than during the 3 days preceding it.
+Supporting connection at the workshop gave him more value than the rest of the event.

 I believe that the great majority of people hunger for connection with others.
 Without it, our lives suffer.
 Indeed, Robert Putnam in Bowling Alone, his sobering opus on social change in America, states that about half the observed decline in life satisfaction among adult Americans over the last 50 years “is associated with declines in social capital: lower marriage rates and decreasing connectedness to friends and community.”
 And the sociologist James House tells us that “the magnitude of risk associated with social isolation is comparable with that of cigarette smoking and other major biomedical and psychosocial risk factors.”